Are you ready to publish your new book?

 10. Add your book reviews

-Do you have a few book reviews?
-Maybe from beta readers or fellow authors?
+Do you already have a few book reviews?
+Maybe from beta readers or in a blog post review from fellow authors?

 Did you know that you can add book reviews to your sales page on Amazon?

 Well, you can, and they will not be deleted as can happen with customer reviews.

 To add your reviews, go to your Amazon Author Page and follow the instructions in our how-to guide.

 The first few months are when a book succeeds or fails.
 Don’t waste a single day of this time by publishing too soon.

 If your new book is poorly listed in the wrong categories and has a weak description, it will take time to repair.

 Sales in the first few weeks will boost your ranking, which will help generate more sales.